Contact Us

 • Configure access for Employee records and Journal Entry posting

-Test API connections from your integration platform to verify access before proceeding.
+Test API connections from your integration platform before proceeding.

 Step 2: Configure Data Mapping (Week 3-6)